jmoudi/LLM-prompts-programming/directives/styleguides/PS_styleguide.md

 - beforehand check if path even exists
 - ALWAYS strictly non-overwriting.
 If a file already exists, write to an incremented filename instead.

-## Architecture
-- wrap PostMessage and Windows API calls in commented out functions with a fitting name and which have more comments documentation than usual

 # Task requirements